ARMmbed/mbed-os/docs/design-documents/design_template.md

 * `Reading from and Writing to the device` - Read and Write interfaces should be implemented to support sending single/multiple bytes.
 * `Resetting the device` - Functionality to reset the device should be provided.

-**NOTE: If you already have supporting architecture documentation in the form of technology documents or other existing documents feel free to link them here and use that, you don't have to replicate the same documentation here.**
+**NOTE: If you already have publicly available supporting architecture documentation in the form of technology documents or other existing documents feel free to link them here and use that, you don't have to replicate the same documentation here. **

 For each high level design goal, provide detailed software design under [Detailed Design](#detailed-design) section providing more details on implementation.